Appracatappra/AppStoreManager/Sources/AppStoreManager/AppStoreManager.docc/AppStoreManager.md

 * Promoted In-App Purchases.
 * Restored Product Purchases.

+### Testing a Promoted In-App Purchase

+To test a Promoted In-App Purchase either Email or Message the device that you are testing on a string in the following format:

+`itms-services://?action=purchaseIntent&bundleId=Com.company.app&productIdentifier=InAppPurchaseProductID`

+Where `Com.company.app` is your App's Bundle ID and `InAppPurchaseProductID` is the In-App Purchase that you want to test.

 ### Telling AppStoreManager About Your Products

 You'll need to include a `Products.plist` in your App's Bundle that defines the Products that you have for sale, along with any useful metadata (such as an Image or Long Description) that you wish to define.